SteliosKoidakis/my-charts/README.md

 * Eslint(for development purposes)

 ## Setup
-To run this project, install it locally using yarn:
+To run this project, install it locally by using yarn:

 ```
 $ yarn install
 $ yarn start
 ```
 ## Test
-I focus mainly on unit testing, try to secure and "break" all my units.
-Jest is been used with vue-test-utils(Similar to Enzyme) to achieve this.

 ### Unit tests output
 To run test information run the following command: